Amir-Rame/Library_manager/README.md

 # Library_manager
 a library management tool

-A primary project made by HTML, CSS, and JS
+A basic project made by HTML, CSS, and JS
 Books are stored in an array of objects.
 Uses JSON to store this array locally and prevent data loss.

 options: